 Distant light at 0°, 3° and 90° without normalization

 Distant light at 0°, 3° and 90° with normalization

 The Distant Light behaves a little differently from other LightWave lights, the icon representing it is purely so that it can be controlled by the user - only its rotation is relevant because, in essence, it is very powerful, very big and very far away, like our own sun.
 Because of this, you may place one Distant light in a scene pointing straight down and all objects in your scene are lit as if from above - in LightWave, the light can be a million meters or one meter above the object.
 You will see the exact same results on the object.
 In most cases, you will need only one Distant light in a scene, although you can add more.
 Generally, you will get more realistic results using multiple types of lights.

-New to 2018 in many of the light types is the Normalize toggle.
-The light intensity is now set in Lux, which is Lumen per meter squared.
+There is a Normalize toggle in most Light Properties windows.
+Light intensity is now set in Lux, which is Lumen per meter squared.
 This means that as your lights change size so does their intensity.
 With Normalize off, a smaller light of a given intensity will give out less light, a bigger light more.
 With Normalize on, the intensity stays the same.
 It might appear to become dimmer in some cases but this is merely because the light output is being spread over a larger area.

 The area of a Distant light will decrease as you reduce the angle in the panel, and thus its power diminishes if Normalize is not checked.
 0° is a special value, and the Distant light will behave the same Normalized or not, with hard shadows.

 The Volumetric Distance setting, added in LightWave 2019, is the distance the volumetric effect reaches from the ray.